cccsar/Dyslexio/README.md

 ### Other methods:

+Download and install the [Haskell Platform](https://www.haskell.org/) following the instrutions on https://www.haskell.org/downloads/.

 If you prefer installing the dependecies manually here are the links for every one of them [alex](https://www.haskell.org/alex/), [happy](https://www.haskell.org/happy/), [mtl](https://hackage.haskell.org/package/mtl) and [System.Random](https://hackage.haskell.org/package/random-1.2.1/docs/System-Random.html).

-Note that while this document only explains the process of installation using Cabal, you can use other haskell tools like Stack and the process should be similar.
-You can also manually install
+If you prefer to use other haskell tools like Stack for installing dependencies, the process should be similar to the Cabal installation; the most important thing to remember is that [mtl](https://hackage.haskell.org/package/mtl) and [System.Random](https://hackage.haskell.org/package/random-1.2.1/docs/System-Random.html) must be exposed so that Dislexio can use them.

 ---
 ## Running instructions